 - adapting heating or lighting controls to make them easier to use

-Assessment and provision of the Disabled Facilities Grant is made by the Local Authority.
+Assessment and provision of the Disabled Facilities Grant is through the Local Authority.
 To be eligible for the grant you must:

 - have a disabled child (of any age)